 CNC machining cost calculations can seem pretty complicated.
 There are a lot of factors to take into account, making the final cost assessment a little more difficult compared to other fabrication methods.

-For example, our own platform can calculate laser cutting prices in seconds.
-The method takes material usage, cutting time and geometry into account.
-Doing the same for CNC milling and turning services is considerably more difficult.
+For example, our own platform could calculate laser cutting prices in seconds already in 2017, taking material usage, cutting time and geometry into account.
+Doing the same for CNC milling and turning services is considerably more difficult as there are a lot more variables involved.
+But in 2021, automated CNC pricing was introduced to the platform as well and since then, we’ve kept on developing and tweaking our pricing algorithms to offer more and more competitive prices, in line with the current market situation.

 Quick Introduction to CNC Machining